muratk5n/thirdwave/en/README.md

 ---

 Scott Morrison did some good things on H2; have to give him that.
-Was PM during a very difficult time.
+He was PM during a very difficult time.

 ---